 - Affects on neurodevelopment and neuroendocrine systems

 - Deformations of the body (including limbs)

-Curious Chloride’s scanner extensively covers hormone disrupting chemicals.
-This group of chemicals are one of our core issues and we are dedicated to step in where regulation leaves off.
+Curious Chloride’s scanner extensively covers hormone-disrupting chemicals.
+This group of chemicals is one of our core issues and we are dedicated to stepping in where regulation leaves off.